y9san9/prizebot/docs/RUNNING.md

 ## Schema
     Created automatically and have auto schema migrations for releases.

+### :warning: Be careful :warning:
-> **Note**: There are migrations **only** for releases because official instance deployed on release only.
-So if you trying to deploy bot from last commit, incomplete migration will be applied (`21-22` for example) and if there will be added some other changes in `21-22` migration, program won't apply them since the `21-22` migration was already applied.
+> There are migrations **only** for releases because official instance deploys on release only.
+So if you trying to deploy bot from last commit, incomplete migration may be applied (with name `21-22` for example) and if there will be added some other changes in `21-22` migration before release, program won't apply them since the `21-22` migration was already applied.
 This has been done for decreasing migrations count.